Skip to main content

 How long does dronabinol (Marinol) stay in your system?

-It can take up to almost 8 days for dronabinol (Marinol) to leave your body after a dose (based on its half-life).
-If you're having side effects from dronabinol (Marinol), they might last up until the time it takes for the medication to clear out of your system.
-Also, since dronabinol (Marinol) is a man-made form of THC, this means it can show up on a urine drug screen until the medication is cleared from your system.
-Whenever you complete a drug test, it's important to let them know what prescription medications you're taking and when your last dose was.
+It can take up to almost 8 days for dronabinol (Marinol) to leave your body after a single dose.
+This is based on the medication's half-life.
+The half-life is a measure of the time it takes the body to get rid of the medication from its system.
+Remember, dronabinol (Marinol) is a lab-made form of THC.
+This means that it can show up on a urine drug test until the medication is cleared from your system.
+When you need to take a drug test, it's important to tell your care team about the medications you take and when you last took them.
+If you have questions about how long dronabinol (Marinol) stays in your body, ask your prescriber.

 Is dronabinol (Marinol) a controlled substance?